Napoleon-WONG559/Adaptation_UCSDreview_ConfigurableProductRecomend/README.md

 |---|---|---|---|
 |occurrence times of relevant information|680|521|2114|

-*Besides, the relevant information of Battery Life often contains "long batter life" merely or neutral description about charging frequency(e.g. once a week).*
+*Besides, the relevant information of Battery Life often contains "long battery life" merely or neutral description about charging frequency(e.g. once a week).*

 # Result